History

 September 22

-- Jessie J puts on the ROSE Challenge, which gives fans the opportunity to write lyrics to an interlude off her upcoming record.
+- Jessie J puts on the ROSE Challenge, which allows fans to write lyrics to an interlude off her upcoming record.
 She picked three winners who performed their lyrics on our stage.

 October 16-17